A Pilgrimes Solace

 Sarah Jackson, soprano

 Come and hear music from the great Elizabethan Age, including songs by English lutenist/composer John Dowland (1563-1626).
-Lute2Viols is joined by acclaimed Twin Cities soprano Sarah Jackson for the final program of the Lute Café’s 2018-2019 season.
 A DREAM STATE—that’s the only possible way to describe this music.
 John Dowland’s final work (1612), A Pilgrimes Solace, is his lushest, most vivid composition, overflowing with colorful opulence.
-In movements IX, X, and XI, his characteristic elegance is distilled into ravishing chromaticisms, igniting radiant sparks between voice, lute, and treble and bass viols.
+In movements IX, X, and XI, his characteristic elegance is distilled into ravishing chromaticisms, igniting radiant sparks between voice, lute, and viol.
 It’s a work that is as intoxicating to perform as it is to hear!
 And anyone familiar with Tobias Hume’s Captain Humes Poeticall Musicke, published in 1607, will already know what a mesmerizing spell Hume can weave with lute, viols, and voice—most of all in his air Cease Leaden Slumber.
 This concert will also include a deeply moving air of Henry Lawes, and eloquent works of William Lawes, Richard Mico and others.
 Don’t miss this rare opportunity in this outstanding acoustical space.